Componolit/SXML/README.md

-# SXML: A proof-of-concept XML generator in SPARK.
+# SXML: XML generator in SPARK.

-SXML is a PoC for generating XML in pure [SPARK 2014](http://spark-2014.org).
+SXML is a library for generating XML in pure [SPARK 2014](http://spark-2014.org).
 The goal is to allow for a concise definition of XML documents directly inside the code, comparable to [Genodes XML generator](https://github.com/genodelabs/genode/tree/master/repos/os/src/test/xml_generator).
+Dynamic generation of (parts of) the XML document is supported.
+Absence of runtime errors was proven for the library.

 ## Example